razie/gremlins/README.markdown

 Note that this project is not maintained anymore, superseeded by [Diesel](https://github.com/razie/diesel-apps/tree/master/diesel), an external asynchronous rules DSL.
+It however still is an interesting read...

 v(c) (c ?
 P | c !
 Q)
 --------------------